 | Maintenance reserve | −$75 |

-Plus appreciation on the property itself, plus principal paydown on the loan (~$370/mo in year one).
+Plus appreciation on the property itself, plus principal paydown on the loan — you build equity with every payment.
 The cash-on-cash return is modest in the early years; the wealth-building return (equity built per dollar invested) is significantly higher.

 | Gross monthly rent | +$1,500 |